Marionette: Antiquity

 Puppetry is an ancient form of performance.
 Some historians claim that they predate actors in theatre.
-There is evidence that they were used in Egypt as early as 2000 BC when string-operated figures of wood were manipulated to act kneading bread and other string-controlled objects.
+There is evidence that string-controlled objects, including string-operated figures of wood manipulated to act as if kneading bread, were used in Egypt as early as 2000 BC.
 Wire-controlled, articulated puppets made of clay and ivory have been found in Egyptian tombs.
-Marionette puppetry was used to display rituals and ceremonies using these string-operated figurines back in ancient times and is still used today.
+Marionette puppetry was used in rituals and ceremonies in ancient times and is still used today.

 Puppetry was practiced in Ancient Greece and the oldest written records of puppetry can be found in the works of Herodotus and Xenophon, dating from the 5th century BC.
 The Greek word translated as puppet is νευρόσπαστος (nevróspastos), which literally means 'drawn by strings, string-pulling', from νεῦρον (nevron), meaning either 'sinew, tendon, muscle, string', or 'wire', and σπάω (spáō), meaning 'draw, pull'.

 Aristotle (384–322 BC) discusses puppets in his work On the Motion of Animals:

 The movements of animals may be compared with those of automatic puppets, which are set going on the occasion of a tiny movement; the levers are released and strike the twisted strings against one another.

 Archimedes is known to have worked with marionettes.
 Plato's work also contains references to puppetry.
 The Iliad and the Odyssey were presented using puppetry.
 The roots of European puppetry probably extend back to the Greek plays with puppets played to the "common people" in the 5th century BC.
-By the 3rd century BC these plays would appear in the Theatre of Dionysus at the Acropolis.
+By the 3rd century BC, these plays would appear in the Theatre of Dionysus at the Acropolis.

-In ancient Greece and Rome clay and ivory dolls, dated from around 500 BC, were found in children's tombs.
+In ancient Greece and Rome, clay and ivory dolls, dated from around 500 BC, were found in children's tombs.
 These dolls had articulated arms and legs, some of which had an iron rod extending up from the tops of their heads.
-This rod was used to manipulate the doll from above, exactly as is done today in Sicilian puppetry.
+This rod was used to manipulate the doll from above, as is done today in Sicilian puppetry.
 A few of these dolls had strings in place of the rods.
 Some researchers believe these ancient figures were mere toys and not puppets due to their small size.

 The Indian word sutradhara, from sutra, refers to the show-manager of theatrical performances (or a puppet-player), and also means literally 'string-puller' or 'string-holder'.

 Sicily

 The sides of donkey carts are decorated with intricate, painted scenes from the Frankish romantic poems, such as The Song of Roland.
 These same tales are enacted in traditional puppet theatres featuring hand-made marionettes of wood, an art form called l'opera deî pupi 'opera of the puppets' in Sicilian.
 The opera of the puppets and the Sicilian tradition of cantastorî (singers of tales) are rooted in the Provençal troubadour tradition in Sicily during the reign of Frederick II, Holy Roman Emperor, in the first half of the 13th century.
-A great place to see this marionette art is the puppet theatres of Palermo, Sicily.